AdinaIT/Repo_Project_Jira/README.md

 * Check if the system administrator can delete users
 * Checks that a user cannot be added when at least one mandatory field is not filled
 * Check all validation constraints for fields

+## 1.4 Test Design

+Functional test cases were created in Zephyr Squad.
+Based on the analysis of the specifications, the test design techniques used for generating test cases are boundary value analysis, equivalence partitioning and use case testing.

+**Test cases:**